 Credit scores are always fluctuating based on factors like your payment history and debt-to-credit ratio.
 If it’s been several months or even more than a year since you’ve last checked your credit report, you should review an updated report.

 Making routine credit checks helps you to identify trends in your score over time, as well as notice the impact of certain events, like opening a credit card or applying for a loan.

 You may also become aware of mistakes or inaccuracies in your report.
-If you are able to identify and then correct them, you could see a boost to your score.
-And don’t worry about checking your score too often, doing it yourself is considered a “soft inquiry” and has no negative impact on your score.
+If you can identify and then correct them, you could see a boost to your score.
+And don’t worry about checking your score too often.
+Doing it yourself is considered a “soft inquiry” and has no negative impact on your score.

 Once you’ve determined what your credit score is and gain a better understanding of where you stand, there’s a lot of decisions you can make going forward.